Why Quitting Smoking Is So Hard (The Science)

 Physical Dependence

-This is the neurochemical component — receptor upregulation, dopamine dysregulation, and withdrawal symptoms.
+This is the neurochemical component: receptor upregulation, dopamine dysregulation, and withdrawal symptoms.
 It’s driven by your brain’s physical adaptation to nicotine’s presence.

 Timeline: Physical withdrawal peaks at days 2-3 and largely resolves within 2-4 weeks.
 By 6-12 weeks, receptor densities are approaching non-smoker levels.
+The full nicotine withdrawal timeline maps this day by day.

 Symptoms: Irritability, anxiety, difficulty concentrating, increased appetite, insomnia, headaches, restlessness.